cng008/spotify-web-player-clone/README.md

 - All users can view, add, edit, and delete playlists.
 - Logged in user's profile name and image shows in header and in playlists they create
 - Must logged in if you want to access songs, Christien's Discover Playlist
-- Use localStorage to keep the token and token expiry time in simple state.
+- Use sessionStorage to keep the token and token expiry time in simple state.
 This way, when the page is loaded, it can first look for it there.
 - Use sessionStorage to store Discover Weekly data (fixes Spotify API fetch issues with refreshing react app)
 - View playlist details and all songs associated with it